 - When getting a noise profile, you shouldn’t choose a very short range because the app cannot get the noise profile.
 A selection of 2 – 4 seconds of only noise is recommended.
-You must select a minimum 2048 samples, or about 0.05 seconds at 44100 Hz sample rate.
+You must select a minimum of 2048 samples or about 0.05 seconds at a 44100 Hz sample rate.

 - The noise profile you got will be stored in the application.
-It will be lost in case you close the program or replace it by another noise profile.
+It will be lost in case you close the program or replace it with another noise profile.

 - If there are many different kinds of noise in different parts of the audio track, you should repeat the process several times.
 For example, after reducing noise for an audio track, there might be several parts that noise is not completely eliminated.
 So, you should get the noise profile for the first part, then reduce the noise for it.
 Continue picking the next part and reduce the noise until you get the desired result.